M3wP/Monopoly/C64/readme.md

 permit all players to agree to abandon the current game and a winner is declared, by default, based on the score.
 Resignations actually do not seem to be permitted by the standard rules.
 I am not permitting them on a player-by-player basis, either.
-Its is calculated by:
+The score is calculated by:

 		  [equity/2] + [money/8] + [#deeds] +
 		  [#gofree] + (foreach group [(#ingroup - 1)*2]) +